Using Laxatives for Constipation

 Personally Delivered- home

 Many people with irritable bowel syndrome experience an adverse reaction when consuming foods containing gluten, a protein found in wheat, rye, and barley.
 For some, gluten can cause gas, bloating, and diarrhea, and this can be very uncomfortable for those already suffering from IBS.
-Irritable bowel syndrome and gluten sensitivity do not always go hand in hand, but their symptoms can be very similar.
+Irritable bowel syndrome and gluten intolerance do not always go hand in hand, but their symptoms can be very similar.

 What is Irritable Bowel Syndrome?